-His writings have appeared in various publications, including The National Interest, Real Clear Politics, The Federalist, National Review Online, The Washington Times, Interpretation: A Journal of Political Philosophy, and The Times of London.
+His writings have appeared in various publications, including Real Clear Politics, The Federalist, Public Discourse, National Review Online, The National Interest, The Washington Times, Interpretation: A Journal of Political Philosophy, and The Times of London.
 He has also been cited in The New York Times, The Washington Post and appeared on the BBC and Radio Canada.

-Azerrad is a doctoral candidate in politics at the University of Dallas, completing a dissertation on the foundations of John Locke’s political thought.
+Azerrad obtained a PhD in politics from the University of Dallas where he wrote a dissertation on the foundations of John Locke’s political thought.
 While there, he taught the course “Principles of American Politics” to undergraduates.

 A native of Montreal in Canada, Azerrad received his master of arts degree in political science from Carleton University in Ottawa.
 He also holds a bachelor’s degree in journalism and political science from Concordia University in Montreal.
 He currently resides in Washington, D.C.